International Justice Mission is a global organization with a solution to end it.

 Sexual violence is a truly global epidemic that leaves millions around the world terrified in their homes, schools and neighborhoods.

-Forced labour slavery uses deception, threats or violence to coerce someone to work for little to no pay.
+Forced labor slavery uses deception, threats or violence to coerce someone to work for little to no pay.

 I want to help rescue others like how I was rescued.